abe-winter/abe-winter.github.io/_posts/2019-08-25-its-all-pee.md

 categories: primitives
 ---

-In my recent experience, pooling behavior has been the biggest source of uncertainty in the performance of a client library.
+In my recent experience, pooling behavior has been the biggest source of uncertainty in the performance of a client library, even more than language speed or the capacity of the backend server.
 I'm talking about:

-* whether it will start concurrent connections and how many (too many and too few can both be bad)
+* Whether it will start concurrent connections at all, and how many (too many and too few can both be bad)
-* error and reconnect handling
+* Error and reconnect handling
-* how do you configure pooling
+* Badly-documented configs

 My daily driver is nodejs, and I've encountered widely-used client libraries for widely-used services don't do these things the way an experienced programmer would expect.
 Some client libraries rewrite their pooling between major versions, changing config fields and invalidating docs / stack overflow.
 (And also invalidation my application logic).